 ANIMAL FORM: In animal form, a lycanthrope may only be harmed by magic weapons, silvered weapons, or magic spells.
-The lycanthrope cannot speak normal languages, though it can speak with normal animals of its were-type (for example, wererats can speak with normal rats).
+The lycanthrope cannot speak normal languages, though it can speak with normal animals of its were-type (for example, were at sample, were sample, were sample).